Hostelling International USA: History

-In the 1960s and 1970s, the movement prospered.
-Public awareness and hostel use increased as student travel became even more widespread.
+Public awareness and hostel use increased in the 1960s and 1970s as student travel became more widespread.
 New hostel facility standards, management training and more consistent operating policies improved the quality of the hostel stay.
 AYH also sponsored self-supported bicycle tours with overnights at its hostels to such places as the Midwest and Canadian Rockies.
 In the mid- to late-1960s, the New York chapter staged the "3 a.m. ride" through New York City.
 Riders began to assemble in Washington Square, around 1 a.m. and at 3, began to ride the deserted streets of Manhattan.
 Around dawn, the riders took the Staten Island ferry and ended the ride at a beach on Staten Island.

 The 1980s marked a decade a growth for American Youth Hostels.
 Major association hostels were opened in Boston, San Francisco, Santa Monica, Seattle and Washington, DC.
 In 1986, AYH approved its first strategic plan which affirmed the importance of AYH hostels in major cities, as well as membership growth and hostel based programming.
 Both hostel overnights and membership grew throughout the decade.

-The growth continued in hostel overnights throughout the 1990s, and hostel programming exploded as AYH councils and hostels expanded their program offerings.
+The growth continued in hostel overnights throughout the 1990s.
 IYHF positioned the international movement for growth in the mid 1990s with the adoption of a common name and logo, and new quality standards for its more than 4,500 hostels.
 As the U.S. affiliate of IYHF, AYH embraced "Hostelling International" and the blue triangle and adopted a more focused hostel quality program, becoming HI USA.

 By the early 2000s, HI USA made quality a priority and steadily closed hostels over the next decade that didn’t meet the highest of standards.
 The number of hostels went from 136 in 2001 to 53 in 2012.
 However, hostel overnights have remained strong.
 In fact, in 2012, HI USA hosted as many overnights across as its 53 hostels as it did in 2003 when it had 103 hostels.